nickzoic/nick.zoic.org/art/cooking-for-weight-weenies/index.md

 | Aeropress without plunger | 87 |
 | Stainless conical filter | 10 |

-On the motorcycle, I used to schlep that stainless caffettiera everywhere and it makes a good coffee but I didn't often have to push it up hills so the weight didn't worry me.
-The classic aluminium ones are a bit less heavy but don't last long under camping conditions, in my experience.
+On the motorcycle, I used to schlep that stainless caffettiera / moka pot everywhere and it makes a good coffee but I didn't often have to push the bike up hills so the weight didn't worry me.
+The classic aluminium ones are a bit less heavy but don't last long under camping conditions, in my experience: they go all weird and furry inside.
+Maybe that's just the Australian river water.

 I've used a [Minipresso](https://www.wacaco.com/products/minipresso-gr) a lot on camping trips and at home and it makes a really excellent coffee.
 The Wacaco website says it weighs 360g but I measure it as 400g, perhaps mine is an older model.

 Depending on your feelings about luxury items, it is maybe a bit heavy and fiddly for bikepacking use.
 Interestingly, they have new "smaller, lighter" models but according to the website they're a bit smaller but *not very much* lighter, still over 300g.